How Affinidi Login Works

 Learn how Affinidi Login works and its components.

-Affinidi Login enables developers to adopt password-less authentication flows for their applications with decentralised identity controlled by the user.
-Affinidi Login can be integrated with applications that support OIDC flow.
+Affinidi Login enables you to adopt passwordless login for your applications with a decentralised identity controlled by your users.
+Affinidi Login integrates with applications that support the OpenID Connect (OIDC) authentication protocol.

 Affinidi Login Overall Architecture

-Based on the diagram above, let’s do a deep dive on how each component works to enable the passwordless login experience for the end-users.
+Based on the diagram above, let’s examine how each component works to enable the passwordless login experience for end users.

-1. The customer clicks the login button in your application.
-This initiates the OIDC authentication flow within your application and redirects users to the Affinidi Login Service frontend.
-At this stage, the Login Configuration credentials (Client ID and Client Secret) configured in your app is validated.
+2. The application initiates authentication and redirects users to the Affinidi Login service frontend page.
+At this stage, the login configuration credentials (Client ID and Client Secret) configured in your app are validated.

-4. If the user agrees to share the data, the Affinidi Vault generates the Verifiable Presentation (VP) containing the requested VCs and transmits it to the Affinidi Login Service.
+4. After the user consents to share their data, the Affinidi Vault generates a Verifiable Presentation token (vp_token) containing the user’s shared data and sends it back to the Affinidi Login service.

 Affinidi Login Key Components